FAQ for the Leibniz Competition 2024

 The date on the doctoral certificate is decisive.

 Yes.
 The application is submitted to the Senate Competition Committee (SAW), which decides on whether or not to recommend the application's approval.
 In the case of two equally excellent applications, the SAW may give preference to a candidate who obtained their doctorate more recently.
+Child-rearing times are calculated at a fixed term of two years per child under the age of 12.
+Other individual biographical circumstances can also be taken into account (see the following question).

 No. Child-rearing times are calculated at a fixed term of two years per child under the age of 12.
 Whether or not the candidate took parental leave is immaterial.